 Russet potatoes are best since they will yield the fluffiest potato filling.
 You can use a Yukon Gold if you prefer but the potatoes will be more creamy instead of fluffy.
 Still delicious, it’s just what you prefer.
 I love the way the potatoes in this casserole are so fluffy and light, even though they are mixed with sour cream, cream cheese and yes, a whole stick of butter!

 Yep, you heard me.
 A stick of butter.
 First of all, this recipe uses 5 pounds of potatoes.
 That’s like a whole bag that you pick up at the grocery store…and it feeds at least 10 people.
 These twice baked potatoes are super rich so a big scoop is all you really need.
-Or two big scoops if there’s enough to go around because let me tell you, these are just about the best potatoes I’ve ever tasted.

 Which Is Better, A Potato Rice Or A Potato Masher?